-- The Endeavor Program is a comprehensive and multidisciplinary approach to weight loss including surgical, medical and lifestyle modifications for individuals aged 16 and older.
-During the planning cycle, EEH expanded access to two new locations, Plainfield and Lombard, expanding beyond the existing clinics in Naperville, Elmhurst and Hinsdale.
-In addition, EEH established a new pediatric weight loss clinic for children 15 and younger.
-During the last few years, over 30,000 patient weight loss visits were completed and over 300 bariatric surgical procedures were performed. - Led by a registered dietitian and trained lifestyle coach, Jump Start your Health is a year-long lifestyle change program accredited by the Centers for Disease Control and Prevention (CDC) to help people lose weight, increase activity, and prevent disease.
-The research-based curriculum helps individuals make lasting lifestyle changes and adopt healthy lifestyle habits aimed to prevent diabetes and cardiovascular disease.
-Over the course of the FY20-22 planning cycle, the program was expanded to include participants by adding a virtual component to improve access for community members. - The Healthy Driven Families robust resource is automatically included in the patients After Visit Summary (AVS) for all at-risk pediatric patients, which provides families with important guidance on available resources. - In collaboration with community partners, EEH sponsored a community Take a Hike challenge for the second consecutive year to encourage the community to rediscover the health benefits of being active and spending time outdoors.
-During the past few years, over 2,000 community residents participated in the Challenge.
+Endeavor Program - This comprehensive, multidisciplinary approach to weight loss includes surgical, medical and lifestyle modifications for individuals aged 16 and older.
+EEH expanded access to two new locations, Plainfield and Lombard, beyond the existing clinics in Naperville, Elmhurst and Hinsdale.
+A new pediatric weight loss clinic for children aged 15 and younger.
+During the last few years, over 32,000 patient weight loss visits were completed and over 100 bariatric surgical procedures were performed.

+- Jump Start Your Health Led by a registered dietitian and trained lifestyle coach, this year-long lifestyle change program accredited by the Centers for Disease Control and Prevention helps people lose weight, increase activity and prevent disease.
+It was expanded to include a virtual component to improve access for community members, with 135 participants in 2023. - Healthy Driven Families This resource is automatically included in the After Visit Summary for all at-risk pediatric patients, providing families with important guidance on available resources. - Take a Hike Challenge In collaboration with community partners, EEH sponsored a community challenge to encourage the community to rediscover the health benefits of being active and spending time outdoors.
+Over 3,000 community residents participated in the past three years.